jasonsonthanhngo/expenses-tracker/README.md

 **Credits**

-I would like to thank [The Code Dealer](https://www.youtube.com/@TheCodeDealer) for their tutorial on building an expense tracker.
-Their video [Full Stack Development with React and Node js - Expense Tracker Application](https://www.youtube.com/watch?v=i0JesTevAcA&ab_channel=TheCodeDealer) provided valuable guidance and inspiration for this project.
+I would like to thank [The Code Dealer](https://www.youtube.com/@TheCodeDealer) for his tutorial on building an expense tracker.
+His video [Full Stack Development with React and Node js - Expense Tracker Application](https://www.youtube.com/watch?v=i0JesTevAcA&ab_channel=TheCodeDealer) provided valuable guidance and inspiration for this project.